Skip to content

 How expensive is Costa Rica?

 Costa Rica has 1 cities tracked in our dataset.
-Costs vary considerably across the country: San-Jose-Costa-Rica is among the most affordable, while San-Jose-Costa-Rica ranks among the most expensive.
+Costs vary considerably across the country: San Jose is among the most affordable, while San Jose ranks among the most expensive.

 How much money do I need to live in Costa Rica?

-Budget anywhere from $3,533 per month in San-Jose-Costa-Rica (the cheapest tracked city) to $3,533 per month in San-Jose-Costa-Rica (the most expensive).
+Budget anywhere from $3,533 per month in San Jose (the cheapest tracked city) to $3,533 per month in San Jose (the most expensive).
 Pick the city that matches your work and lifestyle, then add 15–25% on top of the basket for taxes, savings, and discretionary spending.

 What is the cheapest city in Costa Rica?